blukatdevelopment/UnchainedWorldsOld/direpath/character_creation/classes/commoner.md

 #                                                                              #
 ################################################################################
 ```

-### Commoner
 You are average, bland, and unremarkable.
-You don't wield magic, and you aren't great with swords.
-And yet, here you are.
+When you meet the dangers of the
+world, you know that you can rely on neither spell nor sword to carry you on.

 #### Proficiencies
 **Armor:** None